 On one episode of the Family version, it took the whole family, Marc, and a few crew members to find the flag hidden in "The Garbage Truck".
 They eventually did, and just before the announcer rattled off where the show was taped, too!

 Many obstacle course runs in the early years were derailed by the original version of "The Sundae Slide", which required contestants to climb up a 45 degree incline covered with grease and slime before going down the eponymous slide.
 If they did not make a point of only putting their feet on the padding under the rails on either side of the incline (which had no grease on it), they could waste 15 or 20 seconds just trying to get to the top of the slide.
-Though arguably one of the most popular obstacles with young audiences, it proved the difference between getting all eight flags and getting only seven (or fewer) so frequently that one could be forgiven for suspecting that it was deliberately engineered to prevent the obstacle course from being won too often (Summers often made jokes about the program's limited budget in the early years, and this included the prizes).
+In the Super Sloppy era, even trying to climb up the padding was far from foolproof if the contestant's shoes were already covered in gunge from previous obstacles.
+Though arguably one of the most popular obstacles with young audiences, it proved the difference between getting all eight flags and getting only seven (or fewer) so frequently that one could be forgiven for suspecting that it was deliberately engineered to prevent the obstacle course from being won too often.note Summers often made jokes about the program's limited budget in the early years, and this included the prizes.
 It got to a point where in the final season, the incline was replaced by a regular ladder; the incline returned for 2000.

-This was made even worse in the first season or two when they had a variant of the Sundae Slide entitled the "Fireman's Flag-Pull", where once you climbed up the chocolate covered ramp you then had to pull in a clothesline to retrieve the flag before sliding down a fireman's pole to pass it off.
+Even worse than "The Sundae Slide" in the first season or two was a variant entitled the "Fireman's Flag-Pull", where once you climbed up the chocolate covered ramp you then had to pull in a clothesline to retrieve the flag before sliding down a fireman's pole to pass it off.
 At least one contestant forgot to pull in the flag and had to repeat the obstacle.
 Made particularly egregious on a Halloween episode where there were Trick-or-Treat bags on the clothesline with the flag hidden in one of them (naturally, the last one).
+It was used on 17 episodes, and on the last four, it was changed to have the flag hung on the pole.
+It only made things worse, as there were people who would slide down the pole and forgot to get the flag.
+The course was only won twice with "Fireman's Flag-Pull".
+That should tell you how bad it was.

 2000 brought us an updated version of "Hunt and Peck" called "Double Click", replacing a giant typewriter with a computer.
 Here, the contestant stomps on all the keys until the flag shows up on the screen complete with "You've got flag!" message.
 This didn't always work right due to the contacts on the keys being electronic rather than mechanical as in "Hunt and Peck".